RULES - Idaho QSO Party

 B. Multipliers:

-1) For Idaho stations, count each US state (including Idaho), Canada province, and DXCC country as a multiplier.
-A multiplier is counted
+1) For Idaho stations, count each US state (including Idaho), Canada province, and DXCC country as "a" (one) multiplier.

-once per mode, regardless of the number of bands on which it is worked
+A multiplier is counted once per mode, regardless of the number of bands on which it is worked

 2) For non-Idaho stations: Idaho counties are multipliers.
 Idaho mobile stations that change counties are considered to be a new station